blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 - introduces a large maintenance burden
 - is generally not reusable, possibly leading to similar bespoke logic being defined in multiple places, with possible subtle but incompatible variations

-Thus the main reason for following RFC:
+Thus the main reason for the following RFC:

 > 💬 Removing some flexibility to establish a stronger contract between the block developer, embedding application, and end-user, allows for more powerful run-time inference and general confidence of all parties.
 Furthermore, creating a well-defined hierarchy of types, that are reusable and discoverable, encourages emergent standardization and, in turn, leads to higher-quality interoperable parts.